GrootOP-Premium-Host/proxolate/README.md

 ## Help and support

-For help and support regarding the script itself and **not the official Pterodactyl project**, you can join the [Discord Chat](https://discord.grootop.in).
+For help and support regarding the script itself and **not the official Proxmox project**, you can join the [Discord Chat](https://discord.grootop.in).

 ### Supported operating systems